yolannsabaux/yolannsabaux/README.md

 - 👯 I’m looking for a traineeship starting from November 2021.
 - 🌱 I’m currently studying Deep Leaning @ [BeCode.org](https://becode.org).
-- 🌎

-## Skills

-I'm new in coding but have found in it a lot.

 ### ML & Big data tools: